Comfort zone? What do we as Christian leaders do with this phrase?

-I have been on staff as a worship minister for almost three years now.
+I have been on staff as a worship minister for years now.
 While I have learned a lot, and have seen God move in ways I couldn’t ever imagine, things have not developed the way I initially thought they would.
 When I first came on staff we didn’t have a drummer.
 I remember telling someone that I thought we would probably add drums in three to five months.
 Guess what?
 We still don’t have a drummer.

 Things never move along as fast as you think they will.

 The most dangerous thing I did at the beginning was make my home church the end goal of our worship ministry.
 Now, my home church is a healthy, thriving church and my worship minister growing up was phenomenal.
 But I was trying to make another church’s DNA our own.